Vision For Winter Sports Can Make or Break a Season

-- Wearing prescription glasses under goggles while skiing or snowboarding isn’t very safe in a fall.
+- Wearing prescription glasses under goggles while skiing, snowboarding or snowmobiling isn’t very safe in a fall or crash.

 - Prescription goggles are expensive, with a price tag starting at $200.